Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ### Payments Buttons

 A new Payments Buttons block was added that acts as a container for several Payment Button blocks [[#25297](https://github.com/Automattic/jetpack/pull/25297)].
-Note that testing this requires a pid plan and Stripe connection.
+Note that testing this requires a paid plan and Stripe connection.

 - On a Jetpack connected site, create a new post and add a Payments Buttons block.
 - If you don't have a paid plan, you will be asked to upgrade.